Cwantic/Documentation/Loads/Piping/StaticCases.md

 | MY | kN.m | kips.ft |
 | MZ | kN.m | kips.ft |

+REM : if a **local coordinate system** is defined only one selected node, user can check the **LOCAL** checkbox.
+The axis X, Y, Z will be this local axis.

+Click [here](https://documentation.metapiping.com/Design/Elements/Node.html#4-creation-of-a-local-coordinate-system) for more information about definition of a local coordinate system.

 You can **undo** this command.

 Click on the **Remove** button to delete the force/moment on selected nodes.